10 common recruitment mistakes employers make (and how to avoid them)

 Starting recruitment with a job description that doesn’t accurately define the work you need done is a really basic error.

-Overselling the role
+3. Overselling the job opportunity

-Again, the work you do in defining the job will help clarify what you need from a candidate and what you can offer them.
+Again, the work you do in defining the job will help clarify what you need from a candidate and exactly what you can offer them.

-Over-reliance on CVs or referees
+4. Over-reliance on CVs or references

 Some people spend hours pouring over CVs, analysing and comparing details.
 Others may take all the glowing praise of referees literally.